Murarikomati/Murarikomati/README.md

 ## 📈 What Recruiters Will See in My GitHub

-- Real-world **data engineering problems**, not toy examples
+- Real-world **data engineering systems**, not toy demos
-- **Enterprise-grade README documentation**
+- End-to-end pipelines (ingestion → processing → analytics)
-- Cloud-native architecture patterns
+- Enterprise-grade documentation
-- Scalable batch and streaming pipelines
+- Cloud-native and scalable architectures
-- Clean commit history with meaningful changes
+- Clean, meaningful commit history

 ---